 Here, you’ll find some really diverse experiences.
 We’ll go from World Heritage Site cities like Toledo and Salamanca to the palaces of Aranjuez and San Lorenzo de El Escorial.
 And that’s before we get to the Puerto de Navacerrada Ski Resort and Madrid’s wine region.

 I’ll give you a fair warning: wanderlust may be inspired.

 A Madrid to Toledo day trip is one of the easiest you can do while you’re in the city.

 A UNESCO World Heritage Site and former Spanish capital, there’s a lot to see in Toledo.
 On a gorge overlooking the Río Tajo, the views are incredible and the architecture insane.

 A cool fact about Toledo is that it was once called ‘The City of Three Cultures’.
 That’s because historically, Christians, Muslims and Jews coexisted for centuries (mostly) in peace.
 So, Toledo brims with the history and heritage of each community.

 I’d check out the Alcázar of Toledo, a looming castle and army museum.
 And the El Greco Museum, dedicated to the Greek painter who lived here for many years.

-Toledo is one of the easiest day trips from Madrid at an hour’s drive, or 30-60 minutes on the train from Atocha Station.
+For me, this is one of the best day trips from Madrid.
+Also, it’s only an hour’s drive, or 30-60 minutes on the train from Atocha Station, so it’s very easy when travelling from the city centre.
 If you’re looking for a tour, then this is one of the best around.